the1lab/1lab/src/Algebra/Group.lagda.md

 ```

 We begin by constructing a line showing that the `underlying monoid
-structures`{.Agda ident=hasIsMonoid are identical -- but since these
+structures`{.Agda ident=hasIsMonoid} are identical -- but since these
 have different _types_, we must also show that `the units are the
 same`{.Agda ident=same-unit}.